 Has anyone ever told you that you couldn’t write your way out of a wet paper sack?
 It really isn’t that difficult.
-The important thing remember that this is not a job for a computer.
+The important thing to remember is that this is not a job for a computer.
 You are much better off using a pen or a pencil.
 You should press down very hard when you write.
 That will be helpful because, as you remember, the paper sack is wet.
 You can use that moisture to your advantage.
 Wet paper sacks tear more easily than dry paper sacks.
 Keep that in mind at all times.
 The key to writing your way out of the wet paper sack is to write in such a way that the wet paper begins to tear.
 Once you’ve torn a hole in the wet paper sack, you’re halfway out of it.

 Write on the side of the wet paper sack (either from the inside or the outside depending upon the size of the sack you find yourself in).
-Press down hard, preferably with a pencil or a high quality pen.
+Press down hard, preferably with a pencil or a high-quality pen.
 This should get the paper, weakened by the moisture, to tear.
 Once it begins to tear, you will probably want to increase the size of your letters.
-Writing with small letters is great in the beginning, when you want to establish a hole, but tiny handwriting will become an impairment later on.
+Writing with small letters is great in the beginning when you want to establish a hole, but tiny handwriting will become an impairment later on.
 In the later stages, You will want to write large, swooping letters because this will help to open up the tear in the sack.
 The larger the tear, the easier it will be to write your way out of it.
 Towards the end, you might want your letters to be several inches, or even a foot or so high.
 This will broaden the hole until the entire sack tears away.

 Now you are almost done.
 In the final stages, it is important to remember that you are writing your way out of a wet paper sack, not acting or dancing your way out of a wet paper sack.
 Those tasks require an entirely different skill set that we won’t go in to here.
-Keep your pen or pencil in hand.
+Keep your pen or pencil in your hand.
 Use it to remove the individual pieces (wet paper sacks tend to fall apart).
 Place the pencil over the remaining pieces of wet paper sack and let your prose flow.
 Write with a slight flicking motion so that the paper seems to almost fly off your pencil.
 Be diligent.
-Make sure that every piece of paper sack is off of you.
-At that point you will have written your way out of a wet paper sack.
+Make sure that every piece of the paper sack is off of you.
+At that point, you will have written your way out of a wet paper sack.
 Congratulations!
 You can proudly tell all of your friends that indeed, you do have this skill and have proven it.